Virtualization Viewpoints is a semi-monthly column that discusses current VMware- and virtualization-related trends,

 Because ESX and ESXi installation are so simple, you may be tempted to jump right in and start using it.
 But without the knowledge needed to properly set up, configure and administer your new virtual environments you can easily architect your environment improperly or misconfigure it so it performs poorly or does not function at all.

 Let's say you want to build a deck for your house.
 The idea is simple enough, and all you need is a hammer, a saw, some nails and lots of wood to get started.
 But if you haven't built one before, you can make plenty of mistakes that could cause your deck to be unsafe or a failure altogether.
+You may have seen a lot of decks, but if you want to build one it is best to learn how before you start.
+Even if you did read a book on building decks, lack of hands-on experience can slow you down and invite mistakes and poor architecture decisions.

 Must-have VMware resources for the beginner